hyperledger/fabric/docs/source/deploy_chaincode.md

     }
 ```

-You can learn more about the JavaScript contract API by visiting the [API documentation](https://hyperledger.github.io/fabric-chaincode-node/{BRANCH}/api/) and the [smart contract processing topic](developapps/smartcontract.html).
+You can learn more about the JavaScript contract API by visiting the [API documentation](https://hyperledger.github.io/fabric-chaincode-node/{BRANCH}/api/).

 To install the smart contract dependencies, run the following command from the `asset-transfer-basic/chaincode-javascript` directory.